 National holiday – government offices and commercial banks will be closed

-The annual Royal Plowing Ceremony at Sanam Luang near the Grand Palace in Bangkok, and the accompanying Cultivation Ceremony held at the Temple of the Emerald Buddha the day before, are of great significance in Thailand.
-This year the ceremonies are taking place on Thursday and Friday, May 11 and 12.
+The annual Royal Plowing Ceremony at Sanam Luang near the Grand Palace in Bangkok is of great significance in Thailand.
+This year the ceremony takes place on Monday, May 14.

 The Royal Plowing Ceremony signals the beginning of the planting season in Thailand.
 Two well cared for oxen of the same color pull an ancient plow, breaking the ground so that sacred seeds may be planted.
 Two other oxen wait in reserve.